Radicalware/Haste/README.md

 UECook.ps1
     * Cooks the Game Client
     * Cooks the Game Server
-WipeProject.ps1
+UEDebug.ps1
+    * Bind to the Game Client (VS 2022)
+    * Bind to the Server (VS 2022)
+UServer.ps1
+    a.
+Helps you create dedicated servers for testing
+    b.
+Helps you configure client game windows on specific screens WipeProject.ps1
     * Clears out all generated files and starts you off clean RenameProject.ps1